rozsival/dotfiles/README.md

 ### Enable `csrutil` again

-Reboot in Recovery Mode and use:
+Reboot in Recovery Mode and run this in Terminal:

 ```bash
 csrutil enable